b04rdr1d3r/M2KC-Streamdeck-profile-for-DCS-Interface/README.md

 PCN / INS (basic functions to enable you to align when on the ground) TACAN frequency setting
 Engine management
+Caution / Warning Lights

 What does not work well : VOR/ILS frequency setting

+What is to be implemented next
+Radio
+radar

 Please let me know any issue/bug you encounter and what you'd really want to have